Accenture/mercury-composable/README.md

 This project leverages the power of Java version 21 (LTS) virtual thread feature.

-Inside a single method, your code is running sequentially and synchronous request-response (RPC) calls operate exactly as intended.
-However, your function is suspended when waiting for a response from another function, database query or an external resource, thus reducing CPU consumption and dramatically increasing application throughput to handle more transactions and users.
+Inside a user function, your code is running sequentially and synchronous request-response (RPC) calls appear to be "blocking".
+However, your function is actually suspended when waiting for a response from another function, database query or an external resource, thus reducing CPU consumption and dramatically increasing application throughput to handle more transactions and users.

 If you need compatibility with lower Java version down to version 1.8, please visit Mercury 3.0 in https://github.com/Accenture/mercury